ricardozanini/tenkichannel/README.md

 ## TODO

-* [ ] OpenShift/Kubernetes templates to deploy the services into the cloud
+* [ ] OpenShift templates to deploy the services into the cloud
 * [ ] Deploy the Kogito service via Kogito CLI